 13. Convert more leads through behavioral retargeting ads

-Retargeting stats confirm that conversion rate can increase up to a staggering 150%.
+Retargeted customers are three times more likely to click on an ad than people who haven’t interacted with your online store business before.
 However, this can only be achieved when the ads are targeted at the specifics of a visitor like their demographics or interests when browsing at your eCommerce store.

 Target your store visitors who didn’t create an account or purchase an item but browsed certain catalogs.
 You can do this by letting them accept cookies on your website and then showing off product interests on other websites they visit through retargeting display ads.